 Healthy Sleep Practices

-- Mood; reducing the impact of feeling down or anxious
+- Improved mood; reducing the impact of feeling down or anxious

-- Cognitive functioning; concentration, memory, attention and general thought processes
+- Enhanced cognitive functioning; concentration, memory, attention and general thought processes

-- Physiological functioning; including heart functioning and metabolism
+- Improved physiological functioning; including heart functioning and metabolism

-- Overall wellbeing; it gives your body time to rest and recover from the day’s stresses
+- Overall sense of wellbeing; giving the body time to rest and recover from the day’s stresses

 - Go to bed at the same time each night, when you can